Weizhi-T/SoloShuttlePose/docs/Update-journal.md

     Replace the shell program for the dataset download with a python program.

     Remove the "FrameSelect.py" "yt-dlp4ShuttleSet.py" and "VideoDraw.py" to the "src/tools".

+    Fix the some bugs about between json write and pandas value type int68.

+    Fix the traj2img file name bug.